If you can distinguish, you can express: Galois theory, Stone--Weierstrass, machine learning, and linguistics: What does the Fundamental Theorem of Galois Theory have to do with the Stone--Weierstrass theorem?

 This theorem is yet another instance of {\em distinguish $\Leftrightarrow$ express}.
 Its interpretation of {\em express} is the same as the Galois theorem, while its {\em distinguish} comes very close to that of Stone--Weierstrass.
 To elaborate---if $k$ is of characteristic zero (for example if $k=\RR$ or $\CC$, the cases relevant to ML), then any extension is separable, and the theorem states that elements $f_1,\dots,f_s$ of the field $k(V)^G$ of rational invariants generically separate $G$-orbits over the algebraic closure (distinguish), if and only if they generate all rational invariants with respect to the field operations (express).

-The present inquiry began with the mathematicians' work on \cite{blum2024galois}, which used Galois theory to conclude that certain proposed invariants generate a field of rational invariants; then Rosenlicht's theorem to conclude from this that they generically separate orbits; and finally the Stone--Weierstrass Theorem (really, a standard ML result based on it) to conclude from this that a model based on these invariants is expressive.
+The present inquiry began with the mathematician authors' work on \cite{blum2024galois}, which used Galois theory to conclude that certain proposed invariants generate a field of rational invariants; then Rosenlicht's theorem to conclude from this that they generically separate orbits; and finally the Stone--Weierstrass Theorem (really, a standard ML result based on it, see Section~\ref{sec:shubhendu} below) to conclude from this that a model based on these invariants is expressive.
 (This work is described in a little more detail in Section~\ref{sec:almost-universal} below.)
 Taking a step back, it began to seem to us that all three theorems tell the same story.

 \begin{remark} We hasten to comment that, while all three of the above-discussed theorems manifest the principle {\em distinguish $\Leftrightarrow$ express}, not every statement of this form that one might hope for actually holds: everything depends on how the general notions of {\em distinguish} and {\em express} are pinned down and operationalized in a given context.
 In invariant theory, an important counterexample to the general principle is as follows.
 If $G$ is a finite group and $V$ a finite-dimensional vector space over a field $\kk$, then generators for the algebra $\kk[V]^G$ of invariant polynomials on $V$ do in fact separate the orbits of $G$ on $V$---i.e., if you can express in the sense of algebra generation, then you can distinguish.
 However, a set of invariant polynomials able to separate orbits does not necessarily generate $\kk[V]^G$ as an algebra.
 So if we ask too much of the word \emph{express} in this context, then \emph{distinguish $\Rightarrow$ express} may fail.